 Civil Code of Malta comprises different laws, acts, as well as the Civil Procedure Code.
 This is based on the Roman law evolving after to the Napoleonic Code with strong similarities from the Italian Civil Law.
 In this article, we provide information about Civil Code Laws of Malta, mentioning that our Maltese lawyers can offer legal advice on this topic.

 The laws of the Civil Code in Malta

-There are several regulatory frameworks that together establish the Maltese Civil Code.
+There are several regulatory frameworks that together establish the Civil Code of Malta.
 The legislation is based on:

 Chapter 16 of the Civil Law in Malta

-The most complete legislation on civil laws is comprised in the Maltese Civil Code or Chapter 16 of the Civil Law that is divided into two books and three schedules.
+The most complete legislation on civil laws is comprised in the Civil Law of Malta or Chapter 16 that is divided into two books and three schedules:

-The first book, also called the book of persons, defines laws on marriage, duties of spouses, divorce and what are the children’s rights in case of divorce.
+- The first book, also called the book of persons, defines laws on marriage, duties of spouses, divorce and what are the children’s rights in case of divorce.
 Further on, the Civil Law states what adoption and tutors are.
-The first book of the Maltese Civil Code also contains provisions over the acts of birth, marriage and death.
+The first book of the Civil Code and Laws of Malta also contains provisions over the acts of birth, marriage and death.

-The schedules of the Civil Code define fees and their forms and legal entities, such as types of Maltese companies, their registration and the Maltese Trade Register.
+The schedules of the Civil Code in Malta define fees and their forms and legal entities, such as types of Maltese companies, their registration and the Maltese Trade Register.

 The Code of Organization and Civil Procedure in Malta

 According to the Civil Law in Malta, the Code of Organization and Civil Procedure, also known as Chapter 12, is made up of three books: